-In today's housing market, lenders and builders report that the current interest rate on construction loans is between 4.25% and 6% and that single-family homes are built and sold within 9 months of receiving a building permit.
-Using these assumptions, JLARC staff modeled the estimated savings a builder may realize from deferring the payment of impact fees:
+In today's housing market, lenders and builders report that the current interest rate on construction loans is between 4.25% and 6% and that single-family homes are built and sold

 - Assuming a 4.25% interest rate, the model estimates a maximum benefit of \$998 per home. - If the interest rate is at 6%, the model estimates a maximum benefit of \$1,500 per home. - For Kitsap County, which has issued the most deferrals, the model predicts a savings of between \$89 and \$181 per home.